 The drum sander will be used for the majority of the floor.
 The edge sander will take care of the edges of the floor.
 The vacuum will get rid of dust and wood particles.

 If the wood floor is in bad shape, don’t worry about covering it with carpet or installing an entirely new floor.
-Since they are durable floors, even after many years of use, wear, and tear, an older hardwood floor can be restored to its natural beauty.
+Since they are durable floors, even after many years of use, wear, and tear, refinishing hardwood can restore it to its natural beauty.

 Before any sanding work can begin, it is important to take stock of the floor and take steps to get it ready.
 Look at the flooring very closely to see if there are any damaged boards and replace them.
 Look for any nail heads that may be above the flooring, set them and fill the holes with wood putty.
 Remove any molding around the floor at the wall.
 If removed carefully, the molding may be reused once the floors are finished.
 Look carefully for any areas where boards may be cupped or crowned, because these areas will need to be sanded more to achieve a uniform look.

 Take time to repair squeaky boards.
 There are a few different, fairly simple ways to do this.
 Insert a shim from below the floor, between the squeaky spot and the floor joist.
 If this doesn’t work, try wrapping a 2 x 4 board with a towel and tapping it with a hammer over the squeaky spot.
 If this doesn’t work, try a lubricant such as talcum powder or graphite powder between the squeaky floor boards.

 If the entire floor is warped because of excessive moisture exposure, rather than repairing each individual board, sand the entire floor down until it is level.